lucianpls/mod_retile/README.md

   - Default is 1MB, should be larger than the maximum expected output tile size

 **Quality**
   - A floating point figure, format dependent.
-Default is 75, suitable for JPEG format
+Default for JPEG is 75.
+Default for PNG is 6.

 **Oversample**
   - If on and the output resolution falls between two available input resolution levels, the lower resolution input will be chosen instead of the higher one.